Guide to Aberdeen

 Aberdeen is a great city to visit to see musical, theatrical and comedic performances.
-The city hosts various concerts and events throughout the year and attracts acts from across the globe.
-The four main venues for performances are the Aberdeen Exhibition and Conference Centre, His Majesty’s Theatre, the Lemon Tree and the Tivoli - read on to find out more!
+The four main venues for concerts and events are the Aberdeen Exhibition and Conference Centre, His Majesty’s Theatre, the Lemon Tree and the Tivoli Theatre.Read more

 There are two superb beer festivals in the North East of Scotland; the Banchory Beer Festival and the Inverurie Beer Festival.
 We spoke to Mungo Finlayson and asked him the secret of creating a great beer festival!Read more